Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Without data on volumes and contamination, it is difficult to improve recycling performance over time.

-How Wasteflex Strengthens Co-Mingled Recycling Programs
+How Wasteflex Strengthens Commingled Recycling Programs

 Clear Bin Setup

-Co-mingled recycling bins are positioned in logical, high-use areas with clear signage to guide correct disposal.
+Commingled recycling bins are positioned in logical, high-use areas with clear signage to guide correct disposal.

 Collection Services Aligned to Demand